replabrobin/packer/README.rst

 EXAMPLE USAGE
 -------------

-Sync and update all packages: packer Syu
+Sync and update all packages: packer -Syu

-Update only AUR packages: packer Syuauronly
+Update only AUR packages: packer -Syu --auronly

-Update, and reinstall packages that were installed from a revision control source: packer Syu devel
+Update, and reinstall packages that were installed from a revision control source: packer -Syu devel

 For a package called name :

-Search: packer Ss name
+  Search: packer -Ss name

-Install: packer S name
+  Install: packer -S name

-Install without confirmations: packer Snoconfirm name
+  Install without confirmations: packer -Si --noconfirm name

-Get information about a package: packer Si name
+  Get information about a package: packer -Si name

   Search and install in interactive mode: packer name

 CONFIGURATION